Skip to Main Content

 UH Mānoa's OneSearch

 Searches the Hawaiian Collection's holdings of cultural and archaeological studies and reports.
-To find these studies and reports, click the link to do an advanced search.
+To find these studies and reports, click the link for an advanced search.
 On the advanced search page, select "UHM Library" as the search scope and use one of the search templates below.
 Once you have a results list, filter results by "Held by Library."

 • Any field: place name archaeolog*